bpmn-miwg/bpmn-miwg-test-suite/README.md

 ### 3. Submit Your Test Results to BPMN MIWG
 Package all result files in a zip file and attach it to a [new issue](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new).
-Make sure to provide the exact name and version of the tool that you tested in the issue title.
+Make sure to provide the exact name and version of the tool that you tested in the issue.

 Alternatively, you may also [fork the repository](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/fork_select) on GitHub and submit test results through a [pull request](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/pull/new/master).

-Detailed Descrition of Test Procedures
+Detailed Description of Test Procedures
 --------------------------------------

 <table>